 When you use Condition, you can check for more than one item.
-In such a case, the action checks to ensure all conditions are true before continuing to the next step in the flow.
+In this case, the action checks to ensure all conditions are true before continuing to the next step in the flow.

-Note: If you have multiple conditions and the results of one specific condition matter later on for data analytics purposes (i.e. knowing whether an individual condition was true or false), that Condition should be evaluated by itself.
-This action will only return a true or false without detail about which specific Condition is false.
+Note: If you have multiple conditions and the results of one specific condition matter later on for data analytics purposes (for example, knowing whether an individual condition was true or false), that Condition should be evaluated by itself.
+This action only returns a true or false without details about which specific Condition is false.

 Configure the following inputs to set up this action: